-Welcome to Gender Studies!
+Welcome to Gender and Sexuality Studies!

-Gender Studies Minor
+Gender and Sexuality Studies Minor

 New Faculty Scholarship

 2017 - 2018 was a good year for gender and sexuality scholarship.
 New articles were published by Dr. David Carey, Dr. Amanda Konradi, Dr. Thomas Ward, and Dr. Yu Zjang.